Czech translation by Helena Nesetrilová,

 [from the Prologue to the second edition of On Numbers and Games (ONAG)]

 Available from the publisher, Addison-Wesley Publishing Company.
 (Don't believe anybody who tells you that the publishers are out of stock!
-The twenty-first printing was made in July 2016.)
+The twenty-fifth printing was made in February 2020, and the twenty-sixth printing four months later.)

 It was surreal.